-This is a classic family-owned small winery, a throwback to another era.
+Hendry Ranch is a family-owned small winery, a throwback to another era.
 Owner George Hendry and his nephew operate this small winery.
 The winery is open only by appointment, but George Hendry loves to have visitors come and taste his delicious wines.
-The vineyards are separated into small plots, each a microclimate.
-Each plot grows whatever grape George concludes will do best in this area of his vineyards.
+The vineyards in small plots, each a microclimate.
+Each parcel grows whatever grape George concludes will do best in this area of his vineyards.
 The results are delicious wines.
-To get to the Hendry winery, take the Redwood Road exit off HIghway 29.
+To get to the Hendry winery, take the Redwood Road exit off Highway 29.
 On Redwood Road, go to the left when the road splits (about one mile).
 Continue another 1.5 miles.
 Watch on the right for the tiny Hendry sign at 3104 Redwood Road.
-You will need to call several days prior to your trip to make an appointment to visit this wonderful winery.
+You will need to call several days before your trip to make an appointment to visit this beautiful winery.

 Tasting open by appointment only.
 (707) 226-8320

 Heading up the Silverado Trail, Kelly Fleming Wines is near Calistoga.
 After passing Dunaweal Lane on the left, look for the next right turn at Pickett Road.
 Drive to the very end of the road and look for the Kelly Fleming signs.
 The address is 2339 Pickett Road.
 This winery is by appointment only, so call in advance.
 No drop-ins.
 We like the caves here because they are exposed rock, and water vapor is pumped in for the correct humidity.
 It gives the caves a mystical look.
 The two red wines are beauties, and both are over the $100 mark.
 Becky George is the winemaker, and Celia Welch is the consulting winemaker.

 Tasting Room is open by appointment.